dansmyers/Example-AI-Assignment/README.md

 Anthropic's Claude is currently the best AI for academic work and the one that I recommend students use for brainstorming, writing, and editing.
 Some parts of the assignment use Microsoft's Copilot, which can search the Internet and is sometimes better for research-related tasks.
 ChatGPT-4o and Gemini are the other major models that may be useful, although I don't emphasize using them in my classes as much as Claude.
 You can encourage students to experiment (if it makes sense for your class), but I recommend giving students clear directions on what tools to use and how to prompt, at least at the beginning of the semester.

-There are also a number of AI/search hybrid tools, like [Perplexity](https://www.perplexity.ai/) and [Elicit](https://elicit.com/), that may be helpful for the research steps.
-They aren't included in this version of the assignment, but we may incorporate them in the future.

 ### Licensing